dex4er/tf/README.md

 Instead of Reading... messages it will show a short progress indicator.

 It will skip `(known after apply)` lines from the `-short` mode output.
-Also it will hide a plan for data sources (`data.xxx will be read during apply` blocks) from the `-short` and `-compact` mode output.
+Also, it will hide a plan for data sources (`data.xxx will be read during apply` blocks) from the `-short` and `-compact` mode output.

-Additional options can be used: `-counters` shows counters with processed resources, `-compact` skips the content of the resources, `-short` removes unecessary lines (default), `-full` keeps original manifest, `-fan` hides messages about progress and shows short indicator (default), `-dots` hides messages about progress and shows single dot or character for each line, `-verbatim` keeps original messages about progress, `-verbose` adds counters to original messages (default if `TF_IN_AUTOMATION=1`).
+Additional options can be used: `-counters` shows counters with processed resources, `-compact` skips the content of the resources, `-short` removes unnecessary lines (default), `-full` keeps original manifest, `-fan` hides messages about progress and shows short indicator (default), `-dots` hides messages about progress and shows single dot or character for each line, `-verbatim` keeps original messages about progress, `-verbose` adds counters to original messages (default if `TF_IN_AUTOMATION=1`).

-The command accepts resource name as an argument without `-target=` option.
-If argument misses quotes inside square brackets then they will be added.
+The command accepts the resource name as an argument without `-target=` option.
+If the argument misses quotes inside square brackets then they will be added.

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
 The file name is resolved with `strftime`'s `%` sequences.

-The variable `TF_PLAN_FORMAT` switches the default format for plan (compact, short, full).
-The variable `TF_PROGRESS_FORMAT` switches the default format for progress indicator (counters, fan, dots, verbose, verbatim).
+The variable `TF_PLAN_FORMAT` switches the default format for the plan (compact, short, full).
+The variable `TF_PROGRESS_FORMAT` switches the default format for the progress indicator (counters, fan, dots, verbose, verbatim).

 ### `tf refresh`